 There have also been reports of a few allergic reactions.
-Taking high doses of flaxseed without enough water can cause bowel blockage (obstruction).
+Taking high doses of flaxseed without enough water can cause bowel blockages (obstruction).

 Flaxseed may interact with some medicines.
-It can stop some drugs being absorbed properly if they are taken at the same time.
+It can stop the absorption of some drugs.
+That is if you take them with flaxseeds.

-It is important to talk to your doctor if you are thinking of trying the Budwig diet.
-They may advise that you don't have flaxseed if you have certain conditions including:
+Talk to your doctor if you are thinking of trying the Budwig diet.
+They might tell you not to have it if you have one or more of the following conditions:

 - bowel problems such as inflammatory bowel disease

 Eating plenty of vegetables and fruit is part of a healthy diet.
 But restricting your diet might not be right for you.
 You might not get enough nutrients for your body to work if you avoid certain food groups.
 You could also lose weight.